• How to Make Intentional Ink Spatters

 Yes!
 You can use gold watercolor (or any color of watercolor, for that matter) to make spatters.
 Just brush the watercolor on the back of your nib — as shown in this tutorial — and start flicking.

-I hope that you enjoyed this tutorial, and that it equips you with the knowledge to create chic and intentional spatters on many projects to come!
-If you’re of the philosophy that no ink spatter is a good ink spatter, never fear: the 5 Ways to Correct Art & Calligraphy Mistakes article has you covered.
-Thanks so much for reading, and have a wonderful weekend!
+I hope you enjoyed this tutorial and that it helps you create chic and intentional ink spatters for your future projects!
+If you believe that no ink spatter is a good ink spatter, don’t worry—TPK’s 5 Ways to Correct Art & Calligraphy Mistakes article has you covered.
+Thank you for reading, and happy creating!

 Warmly,